foresterre/cargo-msrv/book/src/index.md

 # 🥰 Thanks

 Thanks for using cargo-msrv!
-If you found an issue, or have an issue request, or any other question, feel free to open an issue at: report the issue at our Github [repository](https://github.com/foresterre/cargo-msrv/issues).
+If you found an issue, or have an issue request, or any other question, feel free to open an issue at our GitHub [repository](https://github.com/foresterre/cargo-msrv/issues).

 A special thanks goes to everyone who took the time to report an issue, discuss new features and contributed to the documentation or the code!
 Thank you!